 Businesses everywhere and in every industry today are adopting cloud strategies to drive growth and increase revenues.

-According to a study from IDG, 38 per cent of enterprises today say they are "all" or "mostly" in the cloud - a number that is expected to jump to 59 per cent by 2022.
-The Flexera 2020 State of the Cloud Report found that 53 per cent of application workloads are currently hosted in public clouds, with more than 60 per cent moving to public clouds in 2021.
+The Flexera 2023 State of the Cloud Report found that 53 percent of application workloads are currently hosted in public clouds, with a further 6 percent moving to public clouds in the next 12 months.

-UCaaS is a specialised software as a service (SaaS) offering that enables businesses to replace costly legacy on-premises PBX phone systems with modern business communications systems that integrate messaging, video and phone in the cloud.
-With UCaaS, all the hardware and software required for managing unified communications and collaboration services runs in highly available, redundant data centres, and all traffic runs over the Internet.
-This approach delivers many benefits for your infrastructure, network, IT resources and business.
+UCaaS is a specialized software as a service (SaaS) offering that enables businesses to replace costly legacy on-premises PBX phone systems with modern business communications systems that integrate messaging, video, and phone in the cloud.
+All the hardware and software required for managing unified communications and collaboration services runs in highly available, redundant data centers, and all traffic runs over the Internet.

-SaaS is a cloud service model in which the customer is provided access to an application in the cloud, but the provider is responsible for managing the underlying platform, networking and infrastructure.
+SaaS is a cloud service model in which the customer accesses applications in the cloud, but the provider is responsible for managing the underlying platform, networking, and infrastructure.